Front Page

 It’s Happening at the Susi Q

 For more information on all classes, activities and assistance, call The Susi Q Monday through Friday from 9 a.m.-5 p.m. at 949.464.6645 or visit www.thesusiq.org.
-The Susi Q Senior Center is located at 380 Third St., Laguna Beach. info@thesusiq.org
+The Susi Q Senior Center is located at 380 Third St., Laguna Beach. [email protected]q.org

 Click on photo for a larger image